 Through funding from the Urban Renewal District, the City has begun the transformation to a new and improved downtown with the removal of overhead utility lines along Pioneer and Proctor Blvd.
 Many of the existing utility poles and lines will be relocated underground to enhance the look and feel of Downtown Sandy.
 Improvements also include new street lights, benches, planters and sidewalks that will encourage you to leave your car behind.
 For more information regarding benches, click here.

-Most great cities have a central public gathering area; Sandy is no exception.
-The City leveraged Urban Renewal funding to construct a public plaza across from City Hall and the Historical Society Museum on Hoffman Ave.
-The amphitheater-style plaza features a large open area, seating, farmer's market vendor pads, landscaping and a water feature.
-Public restrooms are being added in winter 2012/2013.
+Most great cities have a central public gathering area, and Sandy is no exception.
+The City leveraged urban renewal funding to construct a public plaza across the street from City Hall and right next door to the Historical Society Museum on Hoffman Ave.
+The amphitheater-style plaza features a large open area, seating, farmer's market vendor pads, landscaping, public restrooms and a water feature.
+Centennial Plaza is home to the City of Sandy Annual Christmas Tree Lighting Ceremony every winter, and the Sandy Area Chamber of Commerce's Music Fair and Feast (an open air weekend music festival) every summer.

 On December 21, 1998, the City of Sandy adopted the Sandy Urban Renewal Plan.
 The plan serves to guide development in the downtown area, as well as implement the goals and objectives of Sandy's Comprehensive Plan.
-Click the link below to read more.
+This master plan was amended in 2008.
+Click on the links below to read more.